Baccarat: All About the Baccarat Game

 Third Card Rules

-Things become a bit more complicated for the Banker when the Players receives a third card – several conditions would determine whether the Banker also takes one more card.
+Things become a bit more complicated for the Banker when the Player receives a third card – several conditions determine whether the Banker also takes one more card.
 If the Banker has 2 or less, a third card is always dealt.
-If the Banker hand total is 3, it takes a third card unless the Player’s third card is 8.
+If the Banker’s hand total is 3, it takes a third card unless the Player’s third card is 8.
 If it is 4, a third card is drawn if the Player’s final card is between 2 and 7.
 If it is 5, the third card is drawn if the Player’s third card is 4, 5, 6, or 7.
-When the Banker has 6, it takes another card if the Player has 6 for 7.
+When the Banker has 6, it takes another card if the Player has 6 or 7.
 If the Banker has 7, it always stands.

 Baccarat Bets and House Edge